 Itraconazole, although very rarely, can cause liver problems.
 For this reason, your doctor may ask you to have regular blood tests to check your liver function while taking this medication.

-This medication should be used only when clearly necessary (when the infection being treated threatens the life of the pregnant woman and the possible benefit of the treatment does not express any potential risk to the developing baby).
+This medication should be used only when necessary (when the infection being treated threatens the pregnant woman’s life and the possible benefit of the treatment does not express any potential risk to the developing baby).

 This is because the medication could harm an unborn baby.
 Discuss the risks and benefits with your doctor.

-This medication should not be used to treat fungal nail infections if you are pregnant or if you have heart disease.
+This medication should not be used to treat fungal nail infections if you are pregnant or have heart disease.

 Women who might become pregnant should use an effective contraceptive method to avoid pregnancy while taking this medication.